Skip to main content

 # {'volume': 347, 'reporter': 'U.S.', 'page': '483'}

-# Invalid citation (fake reporter)
+# Invalid format (fake reporter)

 result = guard.verify("Smith v.
 Jones, 999 FAKE 123 (2020)")

-print(result.valid) # False
+print(result.format_valid) # False

 print(result.issues) # ["Unknown reporter"]